Best AI Chatbots of 2026: Top Picks for Every Use Case

 Best Free Option: Gemini

 Pricing: Free tier via Google account.
-Gemini Advanced: $19.99/month.
+Plus: $7.99/month.
+Google AI Pro: $19.99/month.
+Google AI Ultra: $249.99/month.

 Gemini's practical advantage is integration with Google Workspace.
 If you work in Gmail, Docs, Sheets, or Drive, Gemini reads from and writes to those without additional setup.
 For someone already in Google's tools, that is effectively free added capability on software they already pay for.